 In the United States, California is a leader in sustainability.
-According to a national study conducted by WalletHub, California ranks 9th in overall environmentally friendly practices when compared with other states.
-This report analyzed each state’s overall energy consumption, reusable energy accessibility, and LEED building certification, as well as soil, water, and air quality.
+According to a national study conducted by WalletHub, California ranks 9th in overall environmentally friendly practices.
+Especially when compared with other states.
+This report analyzed each state’s overall energy consumption, reusable energy accessibility, and LEED building certification.
+In addition and as well as soil, water and air quality.
 The data indicates that while California has exceptionally low rates of energy consumption—ranking 3rd in usage per capita—it also has the worst air quality of any state in the Union.

 Being a conscious consumer is critical to living a greener lifestyle.

-If your lifestyle allows, invest in an electric or hybrid car, which reduces fossil fuel consumption while also limiting harmful emissions.
+Take BART service or invest in an electric or hybrid car.
+One which reduces fossil fuel consumption while also limiting harmful emissions.
 No matter what suits your needs, opting for alternative transportation saves you and your city money and time while preserving the environment and fostering healthy living.

 San Francisco is avidly health conscious and is already a leader in the sustainable food industry.
 Vegetarian and vegan diets are particularly popular, cutting the city’s meat consumption significantly.
 If you do eat meat, try lowering your intake gradually.
 Purchase products from smaller farms that grass feed their animals and practice rotational grazing.
 Avoid farm raised fish and buy local.